WeblateOrg/weblate/docs/vcs.rst

 Git
 ---

-Git is first VCS backend that was available in Weblate and is still the most stable and tested one.

 .. seealso::

-    See :ref:`vcs-repos` for information how to access different kind of repositories.
+    See :ref:`vcs-repos` for info on how to access different kinds of repositories.

 Git with force push
 +++++++++++++++++++

-This behaves exactly same as Git, with the only difference that it always does force push.
-This is intended only for cases where you have separate repository where you push your translations.
+This behaves exactly like Git itself, the only difference being that it always force pushes.
+This is intended only in the case of using a seperate repository for translations.

 .. warning::

-    Use with caution, using this can easily lead to losing commits in your upstream repository.
+    Use with caution, as this easily leads to lost commits in your upstream repository.

 .. _vcs-repos-github: